juliazschwartz/ranking-api/README.md

 </p>

 ## About The API
-This is an REST endpoint for ranking athletes in movement scores.
-It was built as a test case.
+The Athlete Performance Tracking API is a RESTful service built with Laravel to manage and track athletes' performance records in various movements.
+The API allows CRUD operations for athletes, movements, and personal records, providing an efficient way to record and retrieve performance data.
+Additionally, it includes endpoints to rank athletes based on their performance in specific movements.It was built as a test case.

 ## Technologies and Tools